George E. P. Box

 George Edward Pelham Box (18 October 1919 – 28 March 2013) was a British statistician, who worked in the areas of quality control, time-series analysis, design of experiments, and Bayesian inference.
 He has been called "one of the great statistical minds of the 20th century".
-He is famous for the quote "All models are wrong but some are useful".
+His quote "All models are wrong but some are useful" has been widely discussed.

 Education and early life

 He was born in Gravesend, Kent, England.
 Upon entering university he began to study chemistry, but was called up for service before finishing.
 During World War II, he performed experiments for the British Army exposing small animals to poison gas.
 To analyze the results of his experiments, he taught himself statistics from available texts.
 After the war, he enrolled at University College London and obtained a bachelor's degree in mathematics and statistics.
 He received a PhD from the University of London in 1953, under the supervision of Egon Pearson and HO Hartley.